zixinlee/GA-data-science/Housing-prediction/README.md

 ## Introduction

-In this project, my goal is to develop a regression model that will make accurate predictions of the sale prices of houses in the city of Ames in Iowa, USA.
+In this project, my goal is to develop a regression model that will make accurate predictions of house prices in the city of Ames in Iowa, USA.

 The benefits of obtaining accurate house price predictions are manifold.
 For instance, homeowners can have a better gauge of a fair selling price they should list for their house.
 This way, they will not underprice their house and lose out on potential profit.
 Similarly, homebuyers can know what is a fair price to be paying for a particular house and will not unknowingly purchase overvalued properties.

 Through a regression model, we will also be able to identify some features that increase or decrease the value of a house.
-With this knowledge, property developers could better understand which features to include or exclude in future developments.
+With this knowledge, property developers can better understand which features to include or exclude in future developments.
 They would already have domain expertise in this area, and a regression model could help to reinforce what they already know and perhaps reveal things that are less apparent.

 The project involves analysing the **Ames Housing Dataset**, which is composed of over 2,900 records of properties transacted in Ames between 2006-2010.
 The 2,900 records are split between two separate _train_ (2,051 records) and _test_ (879 records) datasets.